saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 hould be vaccinated annually.
-However, emphasis also should be placed on vaccination of persons who live with or care for hose who are at increased risk for medical complications attributable to severe influenza.
+However, emphasis also should be placed on vaccination of persons who live with or care for hose who are at increased risk for medical complications ttributable to severe influenza.
 When vaccine supply is imited, vaccination efforts should focus on administering vaccination to persons at higher risk for influenza-related omplications as well as persons who live with or care for such